Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Split into two columns, the right side does the heavy lifting, your longer sentences and paragraphs, while the shorter one on the left is reserved for short details, such as your resume skills or licenses.

 You can choose from dozens of accent colors, and that color will determine both the left-hand sidebar and the section heading titles.
-If you’re looking for a neat professional template for a current job search, look no further.
+If you’re looking for a professional but easy resume template for a current job search, look no further.

 Pro Tip: Tailor your resume!
 Just because you’re choosing a simple resume format does not mean you should be lazy.
 Hiring managers hate generic resumes, so always personalize it to this one specific job.